linuxsoftware/ls.joyous/README.rst

 About
 ------
 Joyous is a reusable calendar application for Wagtail.
-Features include rrule based recurring events with cancellations and postponements; iCal import and export; Gcal export; event permissioning; and multi-site aware calendars.
+Features include rrule based recurring events with cancellations and postponements; iCal import and export; Gcal export; event permissioning; timezone handling; and multi-site aware calendars.

 Demo
 -----